Dino-Martinez/Make-School-Discord-Bot/README.md

   usage: '<usage information to be displayed by !help>',
   minArgs: <minimum number of arguments for the command to work>,
-  cooldown: <cooldown time in seconds>, execute (props) {
+  cooldown: <cooldown time in seconds>,
+  dmCommand: <true if this command can be used in dms, false otherwise>,
+  guildCommand: <true if this command can be used in servers, false otherwise>, execute (props) {
     // Your code goes here
   }